Biz-mark/ElasticSearch-Shopaholic/README.md

 ### Indexing

-Every time you save Product, Caregory, Brand or Tag model, new data will be pushed to ElasticSearch.
+Every time you save Product, Category, Brand or Tag model, new data will be pushed to ElasticSearch.

 If you want to reindex your existing data, just call this artisan command:

 ```
-pho arartisan shopaholic:elastic.reindex
+phзp artisan shopaholic:elastic.reindex
 ```

 ### Using